sg-s/xolotl/docs/how-to/make-plots.md

 ### Making plot using the outputs from `integrate`
-Since the outputs from `x.integrate` are matrices, you can use all normal MATLAB plotting functionality.
+Since the outputs from `x.integrate` are matrices when `x.output_structure = false`, you can use all normal MATLAB plotting functionality.

 ### Making plots using the `plot` function
 The `x.plot` function will generate a figure, simulate the model, and plot the